aminvd/Snake-Game/README.md

 As a user, I want to be able to see and play the snake game for entertainment purposes.
 I also would like to have the game be more interactive by displaying certain information such as the current score so that I can compare my score with multiple trials.

 Example 1
-Given: Snake Game data available
+<br>Given: Snake Game data available
-When: The user starts/runs the Snake Game application
+<br>When: The user starts/runs the Snake Game application
-Then: The window should load a working application of the snake moving.
+<br>Then: The window should load a working application of the snake moving.

 Example 2
-Given: Snake Game data available
+<br>Given: Snake Game data available
-When: The user uses the up, down, left, and right key arrows.
+<br>When: The user uses the up, down, left, and right key arrows.
-Then: The snake should move according to the key arrow typed.
+<br>Then: The snake should move according to the key arrow typed.

 Example 3
-Given: Snake Game data available
+<br>Given: Snake Game data available
-When: The user lets the snake eat the red apples.
+<br>When: The user lets the snake eat the red apples.
-Then: The snake should grow and increase by one cell block.
+<br>Then: The snake should grow and increase by one cell block.

 Example 4
-Given: Snake Game data available
+<br>Given: Snake Game data available
-When: The user lets the snake eat or run into its self.
+<br>When: The user lets the snake eat or run into its self.
-Then: The game will restart and the snake will go back to the default size.
+<br>Then: The game will restart and the snake will go back to the default size.

 ## Kanban Board